nirandiw/t3-oct-wxd-enablement/README.md

 ### Generate LLM answers using `answer.py`
 `answer.py` follows a simple RAG implementation of AILI, using Watsonx Discovery and watsonx.ai and stores the answers in a outputfile.

-1. Get your `deployment id` and `space id` from watsonx.ai.
+1. Get your `deployment id` and `space id` from watsonx.ai for the answe-generation prompt (i.e., `aili_answer`).
-  1.1 Deployment id of your answer generate prompt.
-2. The default deployment id used for the IBM-ATO AILI PoC is set in this script.
+  1.1 The  deployment id used in this script is the answer-generation prompt deployed during the IBM-ATO AILI PoC.
-  2.2 Pass your deployment id in `gen_answer()`  to your space id and deployment id
+  1.2 Pass your deployment id in the function `gen_answer()`
+  1.3 Set the space id in the `main()` function.
-3. Set `ref_set = pd.read_excel('../<your questions>.xlsx')`
+2. Set `ref_set = pd.read_excel('../<your questions>.xlsx')` to your question set.
-4. Run `python answer.py`
+3. Run `python answer.py`
-5. Answers generated are saved in the `output` folder.
+4. Answers generated are saved in the `output` folder.

 ### Generate new questions using `questions.py`

-Generates questions for two personas (1) Public and (2) Tax professional
+Generates AILI simulated questions for two personas (1) Public and (2) Tax professional.
+Because we only had access to limited number of questions we simulated possible questions using this script.

-To be completed
+The question generation process is (1) Sample `100` documents (2) For each document generate `3` questions for each persona.

+1. Get your `deployment id` and `space id` from the watsonx.ai for your question-generation prompt (i.e., `aili_questions_llama`)
+  1.1 The deployement id used in this script is the question-generation prompt deployed during the IBM-ATO AILI PoC.
+  1.2 Pass your deploymentid in the function `gen_questions()` 1.3 Set the space id in the `main()` function.
+2. Run `python questions.py`
+3. Generated questions are saved in the `output` folder.

 ### `update.py`

 To be completed

-### `utils.py`
+### Common functions in `utils.py`

-To be completed
+1. `load_json(filename)` : loads a file as a json string
+2. `save_json(data, filename)`: save the data in a json file
+3. `part_json(file_path,output_folder_path)` : seperaetes a long list of json strings to seperate files for each ingestion.
+4. `clean_text(text)` : cleans text before ingesting to watsonx disocvery.